Potassium Chloride vs. Carbon-carbon

 Potassium chloride belongs to the non-glass optical ceramics classification, while carbon-carbon belongs to the non-oxide engineering ceramics.
 There are 10 material properties with values for both materials.
 Properties with values for just one material (15, in this case) are not shown.

-For each property being compared, the top bar is CVD diamond and the bottom bar is carbon-carbon.
+For each property being compared, the top bar is potassium chloride and the bottom bar is carbon-carbon.

 |Stiffness to Weight: Bending, points||51|

 |Thermal Diffusivity, mm2/s||4.7|